johndbigboi/M2-project-QuizGame/README.md

 ## Wireframes:

-The development of the game was modeled based from the user stories and theme of the Money Heist Tv show.
+The development of the game was modelled on the user stories and theme of the Money Heist Tv show.
 All wireframes were designed and produced using [Balsamiq Mockups 3](https://balsamiq.com/). link to my [Wireframes](https://github.com/johndbigboi/MoneyHeist-QuizGame/blob/master/wireframes/moneyheist-quizgame.png).